The first footprints in the snow

 Peering into the predawn gloom, we saw our street deep with snow.
 The hill beyond was obscured by cloud but we knew we’d soon be up there.

 Being the first people to experience a landscape freshly revealed by nature, be it a snow-blanketed hill or a sandy beach uncovered by the falling tide, is a rare and special feeling.
-A reward for getting up earlier, and walking further, than other people.
+A reward for getting up earlier, and walking further, than others.

 We busied ourselves eating breakfast, packing a snack and a flask of hot chocolate, and pulling on our layers of winter clothing.
 It was growing lighter as we left the house, dawn breaking somewhere behind the low cloud.
 We weren’t the first to have walked along our street that morning, but the signs were good: only one other set of footprints.
 Few had yet ventured out.